wp-plugins/memphis-documents-library/readme.txt

 * *New* - A restore defaults option has been added this will restore Memphis Documents Library to its factory state, *WARNING all files and post will be deleted*.
 * *Update* - Updated localization files.
 * *Update* - Uninstall will not remove all saved variables , posts, files, categories, and directories for a single WordPress Site and also WordPress Multisite.
-* *Update* - Change the way date modified is handle, was using an array value now using file date modifed attribute.
+* *Update* - Change the way date modified is handle, was using an array value now using file date modified attribute.
 * *Update* - Updated localization files.
 * *Bug* - Error with javascript loading, if using WordPress Multisite network admin.
 * *Bug* - Fixed issue where Post Status was not displaying any statuses.